Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Two of the best capturings of those qualities are “Curtains At The Mausoleum” (official video below) and “Do You Want To Come Out Tonight“.
 This pair of back to back tracks are the high points of this album for me, both songs encompass the diverse expanses the band blends into their heterogeneous hodgepodge.

 The first’s tinges of Middle Eastern nuances in its music, eventually giving way to a simmering, slow cooking cut of immense headiness.
-Its flow and delivery scales, then descends, a variety of morphing highs and lows, while synths percolate and then pass through.
+Its flow and delivery scales then descend, a variety of morphing highs and lows, while synths percolate and then pass through.